Skip Navigation

 Risk factors for urinary incontinence can vary depending on what type you have.
 However, the following may put you at risk:

-• Being overweight (excessive weight may result in increased pressure on the bladder and pelvic muscles with activity).
+• Being overweight.
+Having obesity or excessive weight may result in increased pressure on the bladder and pelvic muscles with activity.

-• Changes in the anatomy of your urethra or bladder or pelvis after childbirth, menopause or prior surgery (changes in the normal bladder and urethral support can affect the integrity of the urinary system).
+• Changes in the anatomy of your urethra, bladder or pelvis after childbirth, menopause or prior surgery.
+Changes in the normal bladder and urethral support can affect the integrity of the urinary system.

 • Medical conditions such as COPD and lower extremity swelling.

-• Medications (whereas some medications can weaken the muscles of the urethra causing leakage, some others may weaken the bladder itself thus not allowing appropriate emptying.
-Also, some medications such as water pills cause your bladder to be overfilled rapidly causing leakage in some women).
+• Medications.
+Some medications can weaken the muscles of the urethra causing leakage, while others may weaken the bladder itself, thus not allowing appropriate emptying.
+Also, some medications, such as water pills, cause your bladder to be overfilled, rapidly causing leakage in some women.

-• Weakness/deficits in pelvic floor strength and support (with age and deliveries, pelvic muscles often weaken despite performing Kegel exercises).
+• Weakness or deficits in pelvic floor strength and support.
+With age and deliveries, pelvic muscles often weaken despite performing Kegel exercises.

 Urinary incontinence diagnosis and screening

-Your initial evaluation with your physician begins with a comprehensive history and assessment of your ability to urinate.
+Many physicians can conduct an initial evaluation for urinary incontinence.
+Your primary care physician, internal medicine doctor or gynecologist may refer you to a specialist, such as a fellowship-trained urologist or a subspecialist within their discipline for additional evaluation and treatment.
+At that visit, your physician will begin with a comprehensive history and assessment of your ability to urinate.
 You may be asked to complete a voiding diary.
-Your visit will also include a pelvic examination as well as a visual assessment of the urethral anatomy.
+For women, the visit will also include a pelvic examination as well as a visual assessment of the urethral anatomy.

 Occasionally, urodynamic studies and/or cystoscopy are also needed.
 Additional testing may be recommended only if indicated and is scheduled at a time that is convenient for you.

 Once your evaluation is complete, your physician will discuss the findings with you and suggest options for your treatment plan.
 These options often include nonsurgical interventions as the first choice.
-If surgery is needed, our fellowship-trained surgeons are specialized in minimally invasive surgery.
+If surgery is needed, you can see fellowship-trained surgeons who specialize in minimally invasive gynecologic or urologic surgery.

 Group of happy doctors and researchers